 What does the new Trade and Cooperation Agreement mean?

-For customs purposes, the Agreement means that the UK will be treated as a non-EU country.
-In other words, the Union Customs Code will apply to trade with the United Kingdom and customs formalities will therefore need to be completed, such as the submission of customs declarations for imports and exports.
+For customs purposes, the Agreement means that the UK is now treated as a non-EU country.
+In other words, the Union Customs Code is applied to trade with the United Kingdom and customs formalities therefore need to be completed, such as the submission of customs declarations for imports and exports.
 The Withdrawal Agreement is also applicable in this respect.
 This lays down, among other things, special provisions governing, for example, transport operations that started before but finish after the end of the transitional period on 31 December 2020.

 According to the Trade and Cooperation Agreement, no customs duties are levied if the goods fulfil the conditions for being considered as originating goods under the Agreement and this can be confirmed.
 The proof of origin to be used is a statement on origin written on an invoice or on another document describing the goods in sufficient detail to enable them to be identified.